sbrisard/janus/docs/fft.rst

 Parallel computations
 =====================

-The module ``janus.fft.parallel`` is a wrapper around the ``fftw3-mpi`` library (refer to `Distributed-memory FFTW with MPI <http://www.fftw.org/fftw3_doc/Distributed_002dmemory-FFTW-with-MPI.html#Distributed_002dmemory-FFTW-with-MPI>`_ in the FFTW manual for the inner workings of this library).
+The module :mod:`janus.fft.parallel` is a wrapper around the ``fftw3-mpi`` library (refer to `Distributed-memory FFTW with MPI <http://www.fftw.org/fftw3_doc/Distributed_002dmemory-FFTW-with-MPI.html#Distributed_002dmemory-FFTW-with-MPI>`_ in the FFTW manual for the inner workings of this library).
 This module must be used along with the `mpi4py <https://bitbucket.org/mpi4py/mpi4py>`_ module to handle MPI communications.

 The Python API is very similar to the API for serial transforms.
 However, computing a parallel FFT is slightly more involved than computing a serial FFT, because the data must be distributed across the processes.
 The computation must go through the following steps